 8.1 This Policy has given careful consideration to the six equality strands: race, gender, age, religion, disability and sexuality.
-This is to ensure that PSHEE Education is provided in a sensitive and non-judgemental way that will enable all students, staff and the wider school community to feel valued and included in effective policy and practices.
-In order to achieve this we have included as wide a cross section of the school community as possible including the incorporation of the specific needs of particular groups in terms of age, gender, ethnicity, sexuality, ability and special educational needs.
+This is to ensure that PSHE Education is provided in a sensitive and non-judgemental way that will enable all students, staff and the wider school community to feel valued and included in effective policy and practices.